 - 1/2 teaspoon black pepper

-- 3 ounces crumbled goat cheese feta would work too
+- 3 ounces crumbled goat cheese feta would work too, but must be crumbled and salt adjusted

 - Heat oil over medium heat in a small skillet.
 Add butter, stir and shallots sugar and quarter teaspoon salt.
 Reduce heat to medium low and cook charlottes stirring frequently until soft and golden, about 20 minutes.
 Stir in garlic during the last minute of cooking.